mukul74/BDD_Analysis_OD/README.md

 # 1. Data Analysis of BDD100K

-### To get the analysis via Docker Container
+### To run the data analysis section via Docker Container
 <pre> docker pull mukulagarwal/data_analysis:latest  </pre>
 <pre> docker run -it --rm mukulagarwal/data_analysis:latest </pre>

+### Expected Output
+This will generate the statistics related to the datasets, in form of tables, which will be displayed in the console window, and will also save the csv files and plots for Train and Val datasets. **Please refer to the Codebase Section for the details**

 The analysis is based on the following dataset components:
-The fodler mentioned below, were downloaded from the provided link.
+The folders mentioned below, were downloaded from the provided link in the assignment.
 ### Image Data
 - `bdd100k_images_100k/100k/train/`
 - `bdd100k_images_100k/100k/val/`